jmaitrehenry/ga2022/docs/lab-1/README.md

 # Lab 1 - Build and Push Containers to Azure Container Registry

+The first step will be to create a Docker Registry, we will use [Azure Container Registry](https://azure.microsoft.com/en-ca/services/container-registry/#overview) for that.

 ## Create an Azure Container Registry

 ### Resource Group